- Areas of practice

 - Awards & Honors

-William J. Blechman concentrates on the specific client interests as plaintiffs of large public and private companies, entrepreneurs, and public agencies, rather than on class actions or mass actions.
-As part of his practice, Mr. Blechman assists multinational corporations in formulating and implementing measured and principled strategies to maximize recoveries in international cartel claims.
-Mr. Blechman’s cartel practice spans the United States, Europe, and Asia, and involves proceedings incident to enforcement actions by the United States Department of Justice or foreign competition authorities, including the European Commission, the Japan Fair Trade Commission, and the Korean Fair Trade Commission.
+William “Bill” J. Blechman concentrates on the specific client interests as plaintiffs of large public and private companies, entrepreneurs, and public agencies, rather than on class actions or mass actions.
+As part of his practice, Bill assists multinational corporations in formulating and implementing measured and principled strategies to maximize recoveries in international cartel claims.
+His cartel practice spans the United States, Europe, and Asia, and involves proceedings incident to enforcement actions by the United States Department of Justice or foreign competition authorities, including the European Commission, the Japan Fair Trade Commission, and the Korean Fair Trade Commission.

-While antitrust work dominates his practice, Mr. Blechman has a niche practice representing whistleblowers in claims brought under the Federal or a State False Claims Act.
+While antitrust work dominates his practice, Bill has a niche practice representing whistleblowers in claims brought under the Federal or a State False Claims Act.
 These cases place a premium on coordination with Federal and State law enforcement agencies.
-Mr. Blechman has represented whistleblowers, as relators (or plaintiffs), in False Claims Act cases in the defense, health care, education, and labor industries.
+He has represented whistleblowers, as relators (or plaintiffs), in False Claims Act cases in the defense, health care, and education industries.

-Mr. Blechman was born in Miami Beach, Florida.
+Bill was born in Miami Beach, Florida.
 He earned his B.A., with honors, from Harvard College, and his J.D., with honors, from the University of Miami School of Law where he served as an editor on the Law Review.
-Following law school, Mr. Blechman clerked for the Honorable Jose A. Gonzalez, Jr., United States District Judge for the Southern District of Florida.
+Following law school, he clerked for the Honorable Jose A. Gonzalez, Jr., United States District Judge for the Southern District of Florida.

 - Harvard College, B.A., with honors, 1979